 I would like to extend a warm welcome to you on behalf of the entire school community here at the International School of Ulaanbaatar.
-This year will mark ISU’s 30th year of operation.
+This year will mark ISU's 31st year of operation and the celebration of 30 full years of service to the Ulaanbaatar community.

 The International School of Ulaanbaatar is an IB World school providing the Primary Years’ Programme, the Middle Years’ Programme and the Diploma Programme to a diverse community of more than 30 nationalities.
 These programmes challenge children to question the world around them, to listen and deliberate on the information they are presented with, and to reflect on their own methods of analysis and situational biases.
 Students of these programmes become more rigorous in their thinking, more open-minded about the many possible perspectives one might have on issues and subject areas and more connected to the world through the topics of their learning.